Years ago, ENERGY was this country's biggest asset. Digital DATA now owns that title.

-What can be done with so many data centers filled with exabytes of personal data using todays computing power and software expertise?
+What to do with many data centers filled with exabytes of personal data using today's computing power and software expertise?

-It's not what you do in the physical life that gets you jobs or access to the finest educational institutions, its your digital life that has been evaluated first.
+What you do in your physical life qualifies you for jobs or access to the finest educational institutions, but your digital life also paints a picture.

-Little known facts of the personal data collection business
+Little-known facts about the personal data collection business

 Social media and internet websites offer all kinds of free services.
-Now most of us understand that operating datacenters cost money and all the free services are monetized in several ways.
-The key product being your publicized information.
+Now most of us understand that operating data centers cost money, and all the free services monetize you in several ways.
+The essential product is your publicized information.

-Once there is too much information shared and you wish to remove pieces of information you run into major obstacles designed to forbid your data from becoming just your data anymore.
+Once too much information is shared, and you wish to remove pieces of information, you run into significant obstacles designed to forbid your data from becoming just yours anymore.

 There are over 300 personal search sites on the internet.
-90% of those are owned by 6 key players.
-There are opt-out processes for each of these 300 sites and I list instructions below on how to approach this.
+Six key players own 90% of those.
+There are opt-out processes for each of these 300 sites, and I list instructions below on how to approach this.

-The key thing to remember is these providers are storing legal "Public information" so they are not breaking any laws by displaying all this objectional information about you.
+The critical thing to remember is these providers are storing legal "Public information," so they are not breaking any laws by displaying all this objectional information about you.

-There are several layers to these online database of personal information.
-The first layer are all the companies that sell your products and services like cell phones for example.
-If your like most people you don’t want to study all the terms and conditions for replacing your iphone with a newer model or visiting a website to create a new account.
-Unfortunately almost all of these situations involve your approving of them collecting data and being free and legally clear to "share" this data with 3rd party providers.
+There are several layers to this online database of personal information.
+The first layer is all the companies that sell your products and services, like cell phones.
+If you, like most people, want to study only some of the terms and conditions for replacing your iPhone with a newer model or visit a website to create a new account.
+Unfortunately, almost all of these situations involve your approving of them collecting data and being free and legally clear to "share" this data with 3rd party providers.

-An aggregators job is to combine data from source a,b and c and "loosely" match your data from each source and create a larger database of your information.
+An aggregator's job is to combine data from sources a,b, and c, "loosely" match your data from each source, and create a more extensive database of your information.
 Aggregated data gets fed to upstream companies to refresh their data warehouse daily.

-This is a key reason that when you opt-out of one of these people search sites, your data comes right back in the data warehouses overnight and you accomplished nothing but an exercise in blood pressure fluctuating consumerism.
+A crucial reason is that when you opt out of one of these people's search sites, your data comes right back into the data warehouses overnight, and you accomplished nothing but an exercise in blood pressure fluctuating consumerism.

-What can you effectively do to slow down this daily aggregation of your personal data collection?
+How can you effectively slow down this daily aggregation of your personal data collection?

 Asking for a "block" on your data does not work, and I will explain why.
-A block request tells a personal Public data collector to flip a switch on your name in the supermassive data warehouse to not update nightly.
+A blocked request tells a personal Public data collector to flip a switch on your name in the supermassive data warehouse, not to update nightly.
 So when new information arrives tomorrow from people search site # 301

 It will not re-populate your name after your opt-out requests.

-If this is starting to sound complicated you can always consult with IT Providers that focus on Privacy and Security and ask for guidance.
+If this sounds complicated, you can consult IT Providers focusing on Privacy and Security and ask for guidance.

-Privacy Sensitive Clients can be High Wealth Individuals and family members, Lotto winners, Celebrities, CEO's, victims of abuse, job applicants and younger individuals applying to exclusive institutions of higher learning.
-You get the idea, there are good law abiding citizens all around you that suffer from all the new data collection techniques.
+Privacy Sensitive Clients can be High Wealth Individuals and family members, Lotto winners, Celebrities, CEOs, victims of abuse, job applicants, and younger individuals applying to premier institutions of higher learning.
+You get the idea; good law-abiding citizens all around you suffer from all the new data collection techniques.

-Is FaceBook and Google in the crosshairs of the government?
-Well yes, but how long does it take the government to enact proper protections?
-How long will it take for the general public to care enough to create a substantiative movement towards privacy in the U.S?
+Are FaceBook and Google in the crosshairs of the government?
+Yes, but how long does it take the government to enact proper protections?
+How long will the general public care enough to create a substantiative movement toward privacy in the U.S.?